 Aduna is building a smallholder supply chain in Upper East Ghana, one of Africa’s most poverty-stricken regions, to empower women producers to harvest and process their baobab fruits.
-We are already working with 700 women from 13 communities who are benefiting from regular income flows.
+We are already working with over 850 women from 20 communities who are benefiting from life-changing additional income streams.
 Here is the story of just one of these women.

 Akongba Kudara, Aduna Baobab Producer